marcwrobel/marcwrobel.github.io/about.md

 ## Summary

-- 15+ years of experience in back-end development (mainly in Java) and front-end development (lately with Angular) in the corporate treasury, publishing and media industries.
+- 15+ years of experience developing web applications and back-ends, primarily in Java.
+- Strong Linux administration and automation skills with Ansible.
 - Good knowledge of DevOps tools.
-- Strong Linux administration and automation skills (with Ansible).
-- I like to share my knowledge and learn from others.

 ## Experience